OpenStickCommunity/Hardware/Open_Core0/README.md

 There is a single two position slider that is set as a firmware based lockout switch.
 This was done to allow you to customize what gets locked out when enabled.
 This can be modified in the web-conifg app further to meet your needs.

-The Open_Core0 v2.0 also features a USB passthrough port which will allow you to use an authentication device for play on PS5 games that support legacy controllers (like Streetfighter 6 and Mortal Kombat 11).
+The Open_Core0 v2.0 also features a USB passthrough port which will allow you to use an authentication device for play on PS5 games that support legacy controllers (like Street Fighter 6 and Mortal Kombat 11).

 You will also find two tactile switches directly on the Open_Core0 board which can be used to reset or boot into Bootsel mode.
 Near those you will also find debug pins but you will likely not need to use these.